jacques/imogo-public-api-docs/source/index.html.md

 # Introduction

 Welcome to the BongoTel South Africa API!
-You can use our API to create dialler users, topup the BongoTel balance as well as process forex payments.
+You can use our API to maintain dialer users, topup the BongoTel balance, as well as maintain forex recipients and process forex payments.

+Three business accounts are provided to your profile:

+ - Airtime Vending
+ - Forex Vending
+ - Forex Commission